Vaccine a shot in the arm for Campbell’s Olympic preparation

 Some critics have said healthy young athletes shouldn’t get priority over scarce vaccination stocks ahead of more vulnerable citizens.

+But Australian Olympic Committee chief executive Matt Carroll said the team was being vaccinated by a private provider and “they’re not queue jumping.”

-“They’re not queue jumping,” Carroll said.
-“There’s nobody who is to be vaccinated in the current cohort under the Australian system who is missing out.
+“There’s nobody who is to be vaccinated in the current cohort under the Australian system who is missing out,” Carroll said.
+“We’re not putting a load on the public system whatsoever.”

 Athletes traveling to Japan for the Tokyo Olympics will be required to stay within a “bubble” consisting of the official accommodation, venues and training areas and will be tested for the coronavirus before and during their stay.